decentralized-identity/linked-vp/spec/spec.md

 identifying data or data that can be used to correlate and track them.
 In addition, a verifiable credential contains the identifier of the issuer that could also be de-anonymized and tracked by the linked credential.

+### Selective Disclosure

+_This section is non-normative_

+TODO

+- Holders might not want to reveal all the information in a credential
+- Issuers are advised to support selective disclosure if the credentials are meant to be published

 ## Security Considerations

 _This section is non-normative_